-The various elements specified in the account code structure are included in compliance with applicable statutes and regulations.
-Colorado Revised Statutes (C.R.S.), Colorado Code of Regulations (C.C.R.), and the Code of Federal Regulations (C.F.R.) stipulate the requirements for the funds and accounts used by school districts.
+The various elements specified in the account code structure are included to comply with applicable statutes and regulations.
+Colorado Revised Statutes (C.R.S.), Code of Colorado Regulations (CCR) and the Code of Federal Regulations (C.F.R.) stipulate the requirements for the funds and accounts used by districts.
 The following is a list of the account code elements that are included in the account code structure based on the identified statutory or regulatory provisions.
-See Appendix B, "Section 22-44-105(4), C.R.S.," for wording of the legislation which called for the creation of a new chart of accounts.